 You probably want a little more information than that, dontcha?
 Below you’ll find a brief description of each park, along with a link to a complete guide full of all the information you’ll need to plan your visit.

-We'll explain what makes each park unique, the pros and cons, where to get the best photos, camping spots nearby and even how to avoid the crowds.
+We’ll explain what makes each park unique, the pros and cons, where to get the best photos, camping spots nearby and even how to avoid the crowds.
 This guide will help you determine which are the best national parks in Utah for your travels, and maybe you’ll just decide to visit all five (like we did!).

 Known for sweeping canyon views of a dramatic red rock landscape, Canyonlands National Park is sure to make your jaw drop.
 Located just outside of Moab, this park is easily accessible for people of all ages and abilities.
 Drive through the park to one of the many viewpoints at sunset, or lace up your hiking boots and get up close and personal with the land.